Updated October 4, 2022

 Hobo Springs is the City’s active mitigation source and has met the City’s mitigation needs for the full 13 years of the requirement to date.
 The City purchases Hobo Springs mitigation water from Seattle Public Utilities.
 Hobo Springs is located near Rattlesnake Lake in the protected Cedar River Watershed.
 Mitigation Water is delivered via pipe from Hobo Springs to Boxley Creek which feeds into the South Fork Snoqualmie River.

 No. North Bend's Centennial Well Water Right permit was issued after water rights laws changed, including minimum in-stream flow levels that were established on the Snoqualmie River.
-Older water rights - even though those water sources impact the River - do not have to supply mitigation water like the City of North Bend does.
+Older water rights - even if those water sources impact the River - do not have to supply mitigation water like the City of North Bend does.

 Yes, because the City believes that water conservation is the right thing to do.
 In fact, the City hopes more cities in the Puget Sound region follow North Bend’s lead in water conservation.
 We are pleased to see the City’s overall water usage decline since enacting the WCO last spring and actively engaging in water conservation education with residents.